caenspa/py-caen-libs/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

+You should have received a copy of the GNU Lesser General Public License along with the caen-libs module; if not, see https://www.gnu.org/licenses/.

 The license applies to the caen-libs module source as a whole, though individual source files can have a different license which is required to be compatible with the GNU Lesser General Public Library, version 3.

 ## References
 Requirements and documentation can be found at https://www.caen.it/subfamilies/software-libraries/.

+## Support
+For technical support, go to https://www.caen.it/mycaen/support/ (login and MyCAEN+ account required).